How to Choose the Right Cable Gland

 MaterialIP classTemperature rangeAdvantagesLimitationsTypical industries

-Brass (Nickel-Pl.)IP68-20 to +100 °CRobust, high sealing, industrial standardMay corrode in aggressive environmentsAutomation, energy
+Brass (Nickel-Plated)IP68-20 to +100 °CRobust construction and high densityMay corrode in aggressive environmentsAutomation, energy

 Summary